charlessolar/DDD.Enterprise.Example/README.md

 - Domain
 - Data Access
 - Persistence
+- Infrastructure

-We are modeling the top 3 layers in this solution.
-NEventStore and RavenDB handle Data Access and Persistence.
+We are modeling just the application and domain layers in this solution.
+GetEventStore handles Data Access and Persistence.
 In each folder you will find 1 'master' project and a child.
 IE

 > Domain/